Chapter 9 - Japan – The Proof

 Japanese success seemed total at the end of the 1980s.
 At least on the surface ….

 … of a giant bubble.
 Arguably, the world’s biggest ever.
 It popped at the very start of 1990.
-Rising inflation led the Japanese central bank to tighten the screws.
+Rising inflation led the Bank of Japan to tighten the screws.
 Small rises in the base interest rate in 1989 followed bigger ones in 1990.
 By August 1991, the BOJ had lifted the base rate to 6%.

 Stock prices dropped sharply starting in 1990.
 By the spring of 1992, stocks had lost two thirds of their value before temporarily recovering.
 Real estate prices began their long decline in 1991.
-The lower asset values led to huge losses in the banking system when the collateral value of loans evaporated.
+The lower asset values led to huge losses in the banking system where the collateral value of loans evaporated.
 Economic growth plummeted as did inflation.
-In response, the BOJ gradually took interest rates down.
+In response, the BOJ gradually reduced interest rates.
 By September 1995 the base rate was lowered to 0.5%.
 At the outset, the slowdown seemed orderly.
 No recession materialized.

 However, all hell was about to break loose.
 In the summer of 1997, the fuse was lit in Thailand to an economic and financial crisis that eventually would wreak havoc in Asia and beyond.
 The unfolding Asian crisis would become the world’s greatest financial crisis since WWII to that date.
 It carried substantial Japanese ownership.